sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 ### Justification

 As the results presented in chapter `IV.
 Results - Model Evaluation and Validation` show, the best text-based model has a significantly higher general classification performance than the baseline model.
 The test set ROC AUC averaged over five different random seeds is approximately 12.77% higher.
-The average precision, which is the prioritized metric in this work, even increased by 25.68%.
+The average precision, which is the prioritized metric in this work, increased by 25.68%.
 On the other hand, the average recall is 5.77% higher for the baseline model.

 In absolute terms the initial objectives of this work were not achieved.
 The final results of an `average precision of 0.67` and an `average recall of 0.74` are in aggregate still not close to the objective of `precision >= 0.95` and `recall >= 0.75`.

 ## V. Conclusion

 ### Free-Form Visualization
-- Texts are very long, and sample size is very small
-- Others have found that these properties tend to favor bag of word + shallow classifier vs. sequence tokenization + sequence aware classifier as well (link to google developer guide for text classification)
-- Add same KPIs for popular IMDB dataset as well (on which fastai's ULMFiT performed well)

 <center><img src="./images-and-tables/blog-post-length.png" alt="Blog Post Length Distribution" width="400"/></center>
 <center>*Figure 3: Distribution of word count per blog post*
 <br>